-The amazing NirCmd utility now has a new "speak" command that allows you to easily cause your computer to speak the text that you wish.
-In this command, NirCmd uses the Speech library (SAPI) that is installed with any instance of Windows XP and Windows Vista.
+The amazing NirCmd utility now has a new “speak” command that allows you to easily cause your computer to speak the text that you wish.
+In this command, NirCmd uses the Speech library (SAPI) that is installed in Windows.
 Here is a fun tip on how to add the Speak command to the context menu for Text Documents (.txt).

-4. Download speak.zip, unzip and run the file speak.reg
+3. Download speak.zip, unzip, and run the file speak.reg

 The system reads out the entire contents of the text file for you!